whuang288alex/time-series/README.md

 3. Follow the URL link to view the app in browser

 ## To Run the App without Docker

-1. To install conda use the following commands (The following commands works for Linux system):
+1. Install conda for environment management (The following commands works for Linux system):

 ```sh
 cd /tmp